aurora-is-near/intents-swap-widget/docs/theming.md

 </div>
 ```

-You also need to import non bundled theme files as not all the CSS classes are
+You also need to import non-bundled theme files as not all the CSS classes are
 prebuilt.
 So instead of

 ```css